passportxyz/passport-scorer/SETUP.md

 ## API

-A [`Dockerfile`](./api/Dockerfile) has been provided to quickly get the API environment up and running.
+A [`Docker Compose`](./docker-compose.yml) file has been provided to quickly get the API, database, celery workers, and interface up and running.
 Setup instructions are also provided below.

 ### With Docker